 - Lots of new green jobs – the Conservatives have promised two million by 2030

 Beyond these goals, let’s take a look at what our new government stands – and the bolder stances the other parties have taken.

 Climate change has become a huge issue in recent times

 The Conservatives’ manifesto may have promised a £13.84 billion investment in the environment, but it also included many pledges to “support” and “enable” climate-friendly proposals, without clear paths to achieving goals.

 This is no surprise when you consider that Prime Minister Boris Johnson has a 0% rating in The Guardian’s MP climate score tracker.

-This is in stark contrast to Labour’s Jeremy Corbyn and Green Party MP Caroline Lucas, who both scored 92%.
-The only bill they opposed was to subsidise nuclear power, which is a low-carbon source, but is not renewable.
+This was in stark contrast to Labour’s leading figures, as well as Green Party MP Caroline Lucas, who scored 92%.
+The only bill she opposed was to subsidise nuclear power, which is a low-carbon source, but is not renewable.